BNNJ/lemin2/README.md

 Lem-in is a path finding program, in which ants are sent through a maze of rooms linked by pipes.
 It computes the best combination of paths from a room to another for a given network and number of ants.\
 It parses stdin for data about ants, rooms and pipes.
+A graphical representation made with SDL2 is available.

 ## usage